AkshanshTyagi-2003/kerala-ayurveda-internal-knowledge-assistant/README.md

 ---

-## Video Explanation

-A detailed video walkthrough explaining the system design, safety decisions, and evaluation approach will be added here.

-Insert video link here.

----

 ## Summary

 This project demonstrates a production minded, safety first, corpus grounded internal knowledge assistant designed for a health adjacent domain.
 It prioritises correctness over fluency, refusal over speculation, and traceability over convenience, making it a strong reference implementation for grounded RAG systems under strict safety constraints.